sap-tutorials/Tutorials/tutorials/hana-dbx-export-import/hana-dbx-export-import.md

     ![Export Data Wizard](exportDataWizard.png)

     It can be used to export data to cloud storage providers such as Amazon S3, Microsoft Azure, and Alibaba Cloud OSS.
 Additionally, the SAP Cloud Platform offers an [object store](https://help.sap.com/viewer/product/ObjectStore/Cloud/en-US).
-A detailed example of the setup and usage of a cloud storage provider will be provided later in this tutorial.
+A detailed example of the setup and usage of a cloud storage provider will be provided in Step 5 of this tutorial.

     ![Export Data Wizard](exportDataWizard2.png)